ibuyshite/Gaianet-Node/README.md

 ## Automating Chat with Python Script(This earns you more Gaia Users XP🔥)
 1. **Create an API Key**:
    - Go to [Gaia API Keys](https://www.gaianet.ai/setting/gaia-api-keys) and create a new key.
+Save the API key somewhere cz you wont be able to access it again.

 2. **Download the Python Script**:
    - Run: